pandas-dev/pandas/doc/source/user_guide/io.rst

 * ``col_space`` default None, minimum width of each column.
 * ``na_rep`` default ``NaN``, representation of NA value
-* ``formatters`` default None, a dictionary (by column) of functions each of which takes a single argument and returns a formatted string
+* ``formatters`` default None, a dictionary (by column) of functions each of which takes a single argument and returns a formatted string. **Note** that this does not operate on missing values (see below for alternatives).
 * ``float_format`` default None, a function which takes a single (float) argument and returns a formatted string; to be applied to floats in the ``DataFrame``.